-Bur what excited the most universal complaint was, the unlimited tyranny and despotic rule of the country-committees.
+But what excited the most universal complaint was, the unlimited tyranny and despotic rule of the country-committees.
 During the war, the discretionary power of these courts was excused, from the plea of necessity: But the nation was reduced to despair, when it saw neither end put to their duration, nor bounds to their authority.
-These could sequester, fine, imprison, and corporally punish, without law or remedy.
+These could sequester, sine, imprison, and corporally punish, without law or remedy.
 They interposed in questions of private property.
-Under colour of malignancy, they exercised vengeance against their private enemies.
-To the obnoxious, and fometimes to the innocent, they fold their protection.
-And instead of one star-chamber, which had been abolished, a hundred were anew erected, fortified with better pretences, and armed with more unlimited authority \.
+Under color of malignancy, they exercised vengeance against their private enemies.
+To the obnoxious, and sometimes to the innocent, they sold their protection.
+And instead of one star-chamber, which had been abolished, a hundred were anew erected, fortisted with better pretexts, and armed with more unlimited authority\.

-Could any thing have increased the indignation against that slavery, into which the nation, from the too eager pursuit of liberty, had fallen; it must have been the reflection on the pretences, by which the people had so long been deluded.
-The fanctified hypocrites, who called their oppressions the spoiling the Egyptians, and their rigid feverity the dominion of the Elect, interlarded all their iniquities with long and fervent prayers, faved themselves from blushing by their pious grimaces, and exercised, in the name of the Lord, all their cruelty on men.
-An undifguised violence could be forgiven: But such a mockery of the understanding, such an abuse of religion, were, with men of penetration, objects of peculiar referement.
+Could any thing have increased the indignation against that slavery, into which the nation, from the too fond pursit of liberty, had fallen; it must have been the reflection on the pretensions, by which the people had so long been deluded.
+The fanctified hypocrites, who called their public plunder the spoiling the Egyptians, and their unbounded severity the dominion of the Elect, interlarded all their iniquities with long and servent prayers, saved themselves from blushing by their pious grimaces, and exected, in the name of the Lord, all their cruelty on men.
+An undisguised violence could be forgiven: But such a mockery of the understanding, such an abuse of religion, with all men of penetration were the objects of peculiar resemment.

 THE parliament, conscious of their decay in popularity, seeing a formidable armed force advance upon them, were reduced to despair, and found all their resources much inferior to the present necessity.
-London still retained a strong attachment to presbyterianism; and its militia, which was numerous, and had acquired.
+London still retained a strong attachment to presbyterianism; and its militia, which were numerous, and had acquired

 \ Clement Walker's history of independency.
-Hollis gives the same representation, as Walker, of the plundering, oppressions, and tyranny of the parliament: Only, instead of laying the fault on both parties, as Walker does, he afcribes it folely to the independent faction.
-The prefbyterians indeed, being commonly denominated the moderate party, would probably be more inoffenfive.
+Hollis gives the same representation, as Walker, of the plundering, oppressions, and tyranny of the parliament: Only, instead of laying the fault on both parties, as Walker does, he ascribes it solly to the independent faction.
+The presbyterians indeed, being commonly denominated the moderate party, would probably be more inostensive.
+To which some will be inclined to add, however unjustly, that, having somewhat less of the faint in their composition, they naturally would not be so furious and mischievous.

-Chap.
-X. acquired reputation in the wars, had, by a late ordinance, been put into hands, in whom the parliament could intirely confide.
+acquired reputation in the wars, by a late ordinance, had been put into hands, in whom the parliament could intirely confide.
 This militia were now called out, and ordered to guard the line, which had been drawn about the city, in order to secure it against the King.
 A body of horse was ordered to be instantly levied.
-Many officers, who had been cashiered by the new model of the army, offered their service to the parliament.
+Many officers, who had been cashiered by the new model of the army, offered their fervice to the parliament.
 An army of 5000 men lay in the north under the command of General Pointz, who was of the presbyterian faction; but these were too distant to be employed in so urgent a necessity.
-The forces, destined for Ireland, were quartered in the west; and, tho' deemed faithful to the parliament, they also lay at a distance.
-Many inland garrifons were commanded by officers of the fame party; but their troops, being fo much dispersed, could, at present, be of no manner of service.
-The Scotch were faithful friends and zealous for prefbytery and the covenant; but a very long time was required, 'ere they could collect their forces, and march to the affiftance of the parliament.
+The forces, destined for Ireland, were quartered in the west; and, tho' esteemed faithful to the parliament, they also lay at a distance.
+Many inland garrifons were commanded by officers of the same party; but their troops, being so much dispersed, could, at present, be of no manner of service.
+The Scotch were faithful friends and zealous for presbytery and the covenant; but a very long time was required, 'ere they could collect their forces, and march to the affiftance of the parliament.